 The value of mobile money transactions has more than doubled in the last twelve months, according to the Bank of Ghana.

-On a monthly basis, the value of transactions from March to April this year, saw a minimal increase of about two percent.
+The total value shot up by over 120 percent from February 2020 to February 2021.
+On a monthly basis, the value of transactions from January to February saw a minimal increase of about 1 percent.

 Apart from a few periods of reduction over the past 12 months, the value of mobile money transactions in Ghana has generally seen a consistent rise.